The power of silent learners

 AUGUST 31, 2015

 The emergent curriculum: navigating a complex course between unguided learning and planned enculturation.
 Of course, there is plenty about Berlin that can be related to hard work and structure and agency.
 Today is my (our) wedding anniversary.

 AUGUST 30, 2014

 Interestingly, Roy and I occupied very different spaces in this open course/MOOC and therefore on the map.
 Roy, for the most part, participated in the course forums.

 Summer Schools, GIFs and Life Drawing

 I have been enjoying Pat Thomson’s daily blog posts about her 5 day course on the Tate Summer School.
 I have never made a GIF myself, although I have seen a lot, particularly in the outputs from ds106 – an open online course about Digital Storytelling.

 JULY 5, 2015

+A bit of context is needed here because others using Blackboard might not have the same issues in their courses and in their institutions.
 Source of image.
 Fifteen years ago I was working in an institution which invested in Blackboard as its first VLE.
-Blackboard saved us from that.